 So go ahead and click the button below to get started with ProfitSight.

-And if it doesn’t meet your expectations over the next 30 days, simply call up for a refund (minus our $200 processing fee that we have to charge to keep the bots out)
+And if it doesn’t meet your expectations over the next 30 days, simply call us up for a refund (minus our $200 processing fee that we have to charge to keep the bots out).

 You put your faith in me, and I promise to do everything in my power to deliver.